Pete Wisdom

-Pete Wisdom is a fictional secret agent published by Marvel Comics.
-He first appeared in Excalibur vol. 1 #86 (February 1995), and was created by Warren Ellis and Ken Lashley.
+Peter "Pete" Wisdom is a fictional secret agent appearing in American comic books published by Marvel Comics.
+He first appeared in Excalibur #86 (February 1995), and was created by Warren Ellis and Ken Lashley.
 Wisdom is a British Secret Service agent with the mutant ability to throw "blades" of energy ("hot knives") from his fingertips.

+Rob Delaney portrays Wisdom in Deadpool 2 and Deadpool & Wolverine.

 Publication history

 Pete Wisdom was initially created by Ellis and drawn by Ben Dilworth, in a pitch for Electric Angel for publisher Trident Comics.
 Wisdom was an angry young Essex man, with the power to summon electricity.
 Ellis said at Toronto Comicon 2005 that the character is based on Jack Regan from The Sweeney.
-Later, at Marvel, Wisdom formally debuted, his first appearance was as an agent for the British covert organization Black Air in Excalibur vol. 1, #86 (February 1995).
+Later, at Marvel, Wisdom formally debuted, his first appearance was as an agent for the British covert organization Black Air in Excalibur #86 (February 1995).

-The pair starred in the Pryde and Wisdom three-issue miniseries, which introduced Wisdom's sister Romany, as well as his father Harold, a retired Scotland Yard inspector.
-Soon after, Warren Ellis became the 'plotmaster' of X-Force - Ian Edginton was the actual scripter.
+Along with Kitty Pryde, Peter starred in the Pryde and Wisdom three-issue miniseries, which introduced Wisdom's sister Romany, as well as his father Harold, a retired Scotland Yard inspector.
+Soon after, Warren Ellis became the 'plotmaster' of X-Force (Ian Edginton was the actual scripter).
 He next appeared in New Excalibur scripted by Chris Claremont.
 Originally, the series' mandate was to explore the fallout from House of M in Britain.

 In November 2006, Pete Wisdom also starred in a six-issue limited series titled Wisdom under the MAX comics imprint.
 From May 2008 to July 2009 Wisdom appeared as one of the main characters in the series Captain Britain and MI: 13.